 - 2.1 The school promotes positive approaches to difference, fostering respect for people and property.
-Language or behaviour, which is racist, sexist, or potentially damaging to any minority group, will not be tolerated. - 2.2 There is high expectation of all pupils with regard to behaviour and attendance. - 2.3 All forms of harassment, including racism and sexism are recorded, monitored and dealt with in line with the school's behaviour and anti-bullying policies. - 2.4 Pupils, staff and parents/guardians are aware of procedures should incidents of harassment arise and all staff operate consistent systems of reward and discipline. - 2.5 The school works in partnership with parents/guardians and the community to tackle specific incidents of harassment and to develop positive attitudes to difference.
+Language or behaviour which is discriminatory in any form, will not be tolerated. - 2.2 There is high expectation of all students with regard to behaviour and attendance. - 2.3 All forms of harassment are recorded, monitored and dealt with in line with the school's behaviour and anti-bullying policies. - 2.4 Students, staff and parents/carers are aware of procedures should incidents of harassment arise and all staff operate consistent systems of reward and discipline.

-- 2.6 Staff members receive regular training and are encouraged to explore their own views and attitudes to difference and to monitor their practice in relation to this policy.
+- 2.5 The school works in partnership with parents/carers and the community to tackle specific incidents of harassment and to develop positive attitudes to difference. - 2.6 Staff members receive regular training and are encouraged to explore their own views and attitudes to difference and to monitor their practice in relation to this policy.
 Adults in school take care to lead through example, demonstrating high expectations of all children. - 2.7 It is recognised that cultural background may affect behaviour.
-The school takes this into account when dealing with incidents of unacceptable behaviour. - 2.8 Pupils are encouraged to become independent and to take responsibility for their own behaviour.
+The school takes this into account when dealing with incidents of unacceptable behaviour. - 2.8 Students are encouraged to become independent and to take responsibility for their own behaviour.